gisaia/aias/README.md

 | `HEAD /collections/{collectionID}/items/{featureId}/assets/{asset_name}`      | `application/json`  |   | 200       | Returns 200 if exists                                                                |
 | `DELETE /collections/{collectionID}/items/{featureId}/assets/{asset_name}`      | `application/json`  |  | 200       | Deletes the asset from the data store.                                              |

 By default, the service manages the assets.
 When an item is registered, the service checks that the managed asset exists.
 This means that the asset must be added before the item.
-Deleting an item is cascaded on the maneged assets.
+Deleting an item is cascaded on the managed assets.
 An assest can be unmanged by setting `asset.aeo:managed=False` (or `asset.aeo__managed=False`)

 ## Running AEOPRS

 AEOPRS requires
 - python 3.10
 - an elasticsearch
-- a object store (S3, GS or minio)
+- an object store (S3, GS or minio)
 - docker and docker compose to run a test stack

 ### With your own elasticsearch and minio

-To configure AEOPRS, edit `conf/aeprs.yaml`.
+To configure AEOPRS, edit `conf/aeoprs.yaml`.
 An example is provided in `test/conf/aeoprs.yaml`.
 Then start the service:

 ```shell
 export PYTHONPATH=`pwd`